canonical/aspects-robotics-poc/README.md

 ### The reporting snap

 The `reporting` snap has a service that runs every minute to collect metrics on the current state of the network.
-The metrics collected are controlled by the `control-metrics` registry view:
+The metrics collected are controlled by the `control-metrics` confdb view:

 ```console
 $ snap get f22PSauKuNkwQTM9Wz67ZCjNACuSjjhN/network/control-telemetry -d